What is Heart Disease?

 - Electrophysiology Study.
 Similar to coronary angiography, except the catheter includes a tiny electrode.
 It uses small electric pulses to map the heart’s electrical pathways.

-Why Annual Testing for Heart Inflammation is Critical to Staying Healthy
+Why Annual Testing for Heart Inflammation & Prediabetes is Critical

 That said, heart inflammation could be a precursor to or an early warning sign of serious heart conditions if left untreated.
 Examples include: